Cognitive learning

 Now you have a clear idea of what cognitive learning means.
 The following are various examples of cognitive learning.

-1. Explicit Learning
+1. Explicit learning

 It happens when you intentionally seek knowledge to attempt and learn a new skill or process that may be vital to your work.
 It requires you to be attentive and take action to acquire knowledge.